LoopKit/loopdocs/docs/troubleshooting/mlab_cleanup.md

 <p align="center">
 <img src="../img/mlab_compact2.png" width="650">
 </p>

+Unfortunately, the `repairDatabase` command really is glitchy.
+Most of the time, the command will simply stall out and not actually produce a successful `ok` return message.
+If you are having problems with the command actually running, try deleting the documents in the devicestatus collection, as described in the section above.
+After cleaning out the devicestatus collection, the `repairDatabase` command should work just fine.

 Return to your home screen and you will be able to verify the `Size on Disk` has decreased.